CP1404/Practicals/prac_06/README.md

 6. Now add the `__str__` method to the Car class in car.py.
     Using {} string formatting, have it return a string in the following
     format:
-    Car, fuel=42, odometer=277
+    `Car, fuel=42, odometer=277`
     Remember that you can run this method by **print**ing your car object, or passing the car object to the **str()** function.
     **Do NOT** call the method explicitly like `my_car.__str__()`

-7. Now add a **name" field to the Car class (in car.py), and adjust the `__init__` and `__str__` methods to set and display this respectively.
+7. Now add a `name` field to the Car class (in car.py), and adjust the `__init__` and `__str__` methods to set and display this respectively.
 Make the str method return the car's name instead of just "Car".
     Now **add names** (literals) to the constructors where you create Car objects in the used_cars.py program.
+    Test your work and make sure you can now make and view named cars.

 # Intermediate Exercises

-Let's make our own simple class for a **programming language**.
+Let's make our own simple class for a **programming language** in the file **programming_language.py** (note that the file/module name is the same as the class but in lower case and with optional `_`)

-Create a new file for our class - programming_language.py

-Call your class ProgrammingLanguage (using Python's recommended "PascalCase" or "CapWords" style)
+Call your class `ProgrammingLanguage` (using Python's recommended "PascalCase" or "CapWords" style)

-There are lots of things we could store, but we'll consider only a few, based mostly on the information found at this [Programming Language Comparison](http://www.jvoegele.com/software/langcomp.html) page.
+There are lots of things we could store, but we'll consider only the following, based mostly on the information found at this [Programming Language Comparison](http://www.jvoegele.com/software/langcomp.html) page.